 If you live somewhere that has its fair share of rainy or cold winter weather (or both) then you’ve probably landed here because you’re researching the best dog jackets for your pup to wear on winter outings, as well as those cold and wet days of spring and fall, to help keep your dog warm, dry and happy for everything from short pee excursions to full-on days out in wet, windy and snowy conditions.

-In this buyer’s guide we have a strong focus on the best winter dog coats, dog waterproof jackets, dog raincoats, sweaters and fleeces worthy of keeping dogs warm on their best trail adventures.
+In this buyer’s guide we have a strong focus on the best winter dog coats, dog waterproof jackets, dog raincoats, sweaters and fleeces worthy of keeping dogs warm on their walks or runs.

 It won’t come as a surprise that this means there are several coats on this list from popular adventure-dog-focused brands Ruffwear, Hurtta and Kurgo, all of which offer a range of dog coat, sweater and fleece options to suit dogs of different size and shapes (including puppies), and long and short haired dogs, in varying climates and for different activities, including hiking, running and spending time in the snow.